Why Choose the MPP

 Watch Andrew Rodych, Director, Operations, Tourism Calgary and Chair of the MPP Alumni Council, explain how the MPP degree expands your professional opportunities

-Recent graduate, Allison Robins on the MPP degree
+Allison Robins, MPP Alumni Council member on the MPP degree

 The School of Public Policy holds a Master of Public Policy (MPP) Capstone Symposium every year.
 More than 70 business, government, not-for-profit organizations and MPP alumni from across Alberta attend the event.
 Participants observe and connect with graduating students, all of whom present engaging and pertinent research-based capstone findings across a wide range of public policy areas.
 New students just beginning the MPP program are provided a first-hand opportunity to understand the relevancy of the MPP degree.

 “My time at the School of Public Policy not only provided me with a solid theoretical understanding of the policy-making process, but also gave me the practical skills, tools, and connections that I needed to make a seamless transition from grad school to a professional career.
 I was able to pick the brains of leaders across business sectors; these discussions provided me the ability to anticipate and meet the needs of a variety of stakeholders.
 No other program that I researched prior to attending the MPP program offered a similar experience, let alone completing it in a year.”